Members

 Robin is a Lecturer in Paramedicine and the Academic Program Advisor for Paramedicine at Western Sydney University.
 His research interests are in improvement science, quality/performance measurement, patient safety, and evidence/knowledge synthesis.

-Nicole Peel is a Lecturer in Therapeutic Recreation in the School of Science and Health at Western Sydney University.
+Nicole Peel is a Senior Lecturer in Therapeutic Recreation in the School of Science and Health at Western Sydney University.
 Her research focuses on the principles of trauma informed care and therapy with vulnerable and disadvantaged groups to assist with progressing their lives within complex and complicated support systems.

 Dr. Sheeja Perumbil Pathrose is a Lecturer in the School of Nursing and Midwifery.
 She is a quantitative method researcher and her research has largely concentrated on studies that investigated practical aspects affecting vulnerable and sick infants and children.